Who We Are

 Completing a Masters in Maritime History at the University of Hull in 2005 with her thesis on ‘The regulation of medical care in the British Merchant Marine, 1850-1914’.
 In 2003, she received the BCMH prize for Undergraduate Achievement in Maritime History for her 1st class History BA on ‘The effectiveness of the Merchant Shipping Act, 1867 in the prevention of scurvy’, also at Hull.
 Prior to this Louise finished an Art Foundation at Stroud College of Art & Design and was commissioned to illustrate Chris Witt’s Disasters on the Severn (Tempus, 2002).

 Assistant editor of two major Lloyd’s Register publications by Nigel Watson, Lloyd’s Register 250 years of service (London, 2010), and Maritime science & Technology: changing our world (London, 2015).
 Louise’s current role focuses on learning from the past and collaborating with others to ensure that knowledge is captured and made future-proof to support current and future global safety challenges.
+Find out more about the Hindsight Perspectives project.

 Dr Peter Skidmore, Independent